You come into work on Monday morning, log in to your emails and find a customer demanding their personal data from your organisation.

 Also, only ask for the information you need and nothing more.

-3) Further understand the Subject Access Request
+3) Further Understand the SAR

 - If you're unsure of what the individual wants, contact the individual and clarify the personal data they wish to receive.
 It is important to remember that they don't actually have to tell you why they want this data, but they could help you refine your search.